 Make no mistake about it—the partners are looking for you at these events.
 And yes, they also expect to see your light on in the evening and to receive prompt responses to their emails–whatever the time.
 Only some of them may consider billable and non-billable hours mutually exclusive.
 They understand that their own success depends on your performance.

 Discipline.
 Drive.
 Self-reliance.
 Proactivity.
 Responsiveness.
 Enthusiasm.
 Focus.
 All are portable skills, as are many of the business relationships you develop as a young lawyer.
 All are essential to your success within your law firm and in developing a practice in the business community.
 The partners and others who will determine the length of your tenure, and your compensation, will expect you to demonstrate these qualities.
 So find the time to do just that.
 At the same time you will be letting the world (and maybe your next employer) know who you are and what you can do.

 Remember: No one else has any intention of taking care of you now.
 Only you can truly invest in your future.
 Gone are the days of mentoring that is both willing and useful.
 No matter how generous your assigned mentor appears to be, no matter how supportive the lawyers and staff seem to be at the first year associate orientation, the truth is that you can only rely on yourself.
 If you take charge of your career now, you’ll be ahead of the game.

 You may also like:

-- Part 4: Five Easy Ways to Help Your Network
+- Part 5: Five More Easy Ways We Helped Our Network

-Giving and helping are everything.
+Any rainmaker will tell you: Giving and helping are everything.
 The ideal way to build and deepen your rapport with your clients, prospects, colleagues, referral sources and other important contacts is to learn as much as you can about each person and identify what he or she needs to be successful and fulfilled.
 Once you’ve done that, things get very simple.
 You just need to help meet those needs.
-Here are five more simple ways to do that — drawn from my own practice and that of my partners and clients.
-Part 5 still to come.